 A signal booster works by amplifying the cell phone signal being sent to and from your phone to the nearby tower.
 There are three main components:

-As we mentioned above, signal strength and signal quality are the two things that impact the numbers of bars you see on your phone.
+As we explained in the Understanding Bars section, signal strength and signal quality both impact the number of bars you see on your phone.
 Here’s how you can measure each:

 The two main specifications of an amplifier that we think you should pay attention to are “gain” and “downlink power.”
 Here’s a little more on each: